fire015/adblocker-notice-removal/README.md

 1. Fork the repository
 2. Clone the forked repository locally
 3. From the `master` branch, create and checkout a new feature branch to work upon
-4. Click the 'Load unpacked' button in chrome://extensions and choose the folder
+4. Run `npm install`
+5. Run `npm run dev` for development mode, `npm run build` for production build
+6. Add the extension to Chrome:
+    1. Go to `chrome://extensions/`
+    2. Enable the `Developer mode`
+    3. Click on `Load unpacked`
+    4. Choose the `dist` directory
-5. Make your changes and test them
+7. Make your changes and test them
-6. Push the changes to your github repository
+8. Push the changes to your github repository
-7. Submit a pull request from your repo back to the original repository
+9. Submit a pull request from your repo back to the original repository
-8. Once it is accepted, a new update will be published to the Chrome Web Store
+10. Once it is accepted, a new update will be published to the Chrome Web Store

 ## Adding/Editing Website Rules

-The `rules.json` file is made up of a list of websites and the known DOM elements that show the ad blocker notice on the page.
+The `src/rules.json` file is made up of a list of websites and the known DOM elements that show the ad blocker notice on the page.

 When a user visits a matching website, the extension watches for the DOM elements to be created and then removes them.
 It also removes the hidden overflow on the html and body tags.